mikependon/RepoDB/Docs/pages/introduction.rst

 Introduction
 ============

-A dynamic, lightweight and fast repository-based ORM .NET Library.
+A dynamic, lightweight, and very fast ORM .NET Library.

 Goal
 ----

-To be the fastest and easy-to-use lightweight ORM.
+To be the fastest and easiest-to-use lightweight ORM .NET Library.

 Vision
 ------